 Alex Dika Seggerman is Assistant Professor of Islamic Art History.
 Dr. Seggerman received her Ph.D. from Yale University in the History of Art in 2014.
 Prior to joining the Rutgers-Newark faculty in 2018, she held postdoctoral fellowships at Smith College, Hampshire College, and Yale University.

 Dr. Seggerman’s scholarship investigates the intersection of Islam and modernism in art history.
 This includes archival research on modern Middle Eastern art movements, as well as an examination of how Islamic art history is a product of the modern era.
 Moreover, her research contributes to the growing field of global modernisms, diversifying narratives of twentieth-century art.
-Dr. Seggerman has published articles on modern Egyptian sculptor Mahmoud Mukhtar (World Art, 2014) and Egyptian Surrealism (Dada/Surrealism, 2013).
+Dr. Seggerman has published articles on modern Egyptian sculptor Mahmoud Mukhtar (World Art, 2014) and Egyptian Surrealism (Dada/Surrealism, 2013), and has a forthcoming article on the photographs of Islamic architecture historian K.A.C.
+Creswell.

-Her first book, Modernism on the Nile: Art in Egypt between the Islamic and the Contemporary, traces the arc of Egyptian modernism in art, arguing that artists confronted and visualized the transnational context of their circulation.
+Her first book, Modernism on the Nile: Art in Egypt between the Islamic and the Contemporary, traces the arc of Egyptian modernism in art, arguing that artists confronted and visualized the transnational context of their circulation through a “constellational modernism.”
+She has made over a hundred images of modern Egyptian artwork available on Artstor and as a collection on MAVCOR journal, along with a companion essay, “Modern Art in Egypt and Constellational Modernism: A New Approach to Global Modern Art.”
+She has delivered lectures about her book around the world, including at Boston College, at NYU, and in Beirut.

-Professor Seggerman teaches courses on the art and architecture of the Islamic world, global modern and contemporary art, and the representations of gender and sexuality in and of the modern Middle East.
+Professor Seggerman teaches courses on the art and architecture of the Islamic world, global modern and contemporary art, Middle Eastern cinema, Orientalism, and the representations of gender and sexuality in and of the modern Middle East.

 PhD, Yale University